XenitAB/terraform-modules/modules/kubernetes/vpa/README.md

 Adds [`VPA`](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler) using
 [`FairwindsOps`](https://github.com/FairwindsOps/charts/tree/master/stable/vpa) helm chart to deploy VPA.
 VPA recommender is the only feature enabled, it's not possible to auto update deployments from VPA.
+[`Goldilocks`](https://github.com/FairwindsOps/charts/tree/master/stable/goldilocks) is used to auto create VPA config to all kinds of workloads.
+This will help us generate metrics for our tenants and the platform.

 ## Requirements